-Calle Hayes is the founder and owner of High Point Nonprofit Services, a company based in Albuquerque, NM that serves as a centralized hub for EAAT centers and nonprofits to collaborate resources and increase each organization's impact on the community.
-She is also the former Executive Director of The Riding Therapy Center (RTC) of Victoria, TX and a PATH Intl Member and Registered Riding Instructor since 2010.
+Calle Poindexter-Hayes is the founder and owner of High Point Nonprofit Services, a company based in Albuquerque, NM that serves as a centralized hub for EAAT centers and nonprofits to collaborate resources and increase each organization's impact on the community.
+She is also the former Executive Director of The Riding Therapy Center (RTC) of Victoria, TX and a PATH Intl Member and Registered Riding Instructor since 2010, a PATH Intl.
+Mentor.
 She received her Bachelor’s Degree in Animal Science from Texas A&M University, her Master of Public Administration from Sam Houston State University and was a member of the Fightin’ Texas Aggie National Champion Equestrian Team from 2004-2006.
-In addition to her dedicated work at The RTC, she also serves her community as a volunteer for Crown Hospice, is the Chair for the Women Leaders of Tomorrow Conference with the Junior League and is a member of the Best Buddies New Mexico Advisory Board, a Yoga Teacher, and has served on several Boards and Committees such as the PATH Intl.
-Standards Task Force, Junior League of Victoria, Therapeutic Living Services, and the Nave Museum and the Lone Star Therapeutic Equestrian Network (LSTEN).
+In addition to her contributions to the field of EAAT, she is a member of the Best Buddies New Mexico Advisory Board, a Yoga Teacher, and has served on several Boards and Committees such as the PATH Intl.
+Standards Task Force, Junior League of Victoria, Therapeutic Living Services, and the Nave Museum, to name a few.